 Featuring: Cindy Needham / Bari AckermanPosts On: March 16, 2015

 It’s amazing what happens over the course of 200+ TQS episodes!
-Designer and Teacher Cindy Needham was a guest on Episode 202 and she returns to show us how her work has developed.
+Designer and teacher Cindy Needham was a guest on Show 202 and she returns to show us how her work has developed.
 She reviews her past quilts, which incorporate and highlight the handwork of antique linens, and then she shares her most recent projects.
 She also creates stencils, and demonstrates how they can help you fill whatever design space you need.
 She offers tips for turning simple quilting designs into stunning works of art.
 Lastly, Cindy gives expert advice on selecting threads to match antique linens.
-Traveling to warmer climes, TQS visits with whimsical quilter Bari Ackerman, in her Scottsdale AZ studio.
-Bari is a fabric designer, author and designer of home décor wall stencils.
+Traveling to warmer climates, TQS visits with whimsical quilter Bari Ackerman in her Scottsdale, AZ studio.
+Bari is a fabric designer, author, and designer of home décor wall stencils.
 She will demonstrate her creation of fabric collages.

 Featuring: Jane Hardy Miller / Peg PennellPosts On: March 30, 2015

-Quilter Jane Hardy Miller’s stitched together her first French Braid quilt many years ago.
+Quilter Jane Hardy Miller stitched together her first French Braid quilt many years ago.
 Over the ensuing decades she has refined and elevated the pattern into a complex design with 12 colors and a sophisticated palette.
 The results are stunning!
-Jane shares her secrets for selecting fabrics (often surprising), and using contrasting colors, accents and different values.
-She demonstrates her COB technique – working out from the center of the braid.
+Jane shares her secrets for selecting fabrics, which are often surprising, and using contrasting colors, accents, and different values.
+She demonstrates her COB technique – working out from the Center Of the Braid.
 She takes us on tours of both of her studios and talks about the highs and lows of each one.
-We continue the studio tour in Nebraska, where quilter Peg Pennell shares her space.
+We continue the studio tours in Nebraska, where quilter Peg Pennell shares her space.
 Her quilts are unique because of their shapes, but they also feature heavy quilting, beading and embellishment.
 You will learn a lot from Peg!